Sabbathday Lake Shaker Village

 A subtle lemon flavor with a suggestion of mint; not as strong as lemon verbena.

-NEW!
 Lemon Blend Tea

 A refreshing combination of lemon balm and lemon verbena combined with the zesty flavor of lemon thyme.
 Sweeten with honey for an excellent dessert tea.
 Original Shaker recipe.

 Lemon Verbena Tea

 This herb produces a lemon-lime flavored tea; serve with honey as a hot or iced beverage.

 Old-fashioned flavors from licorice, spearmint, and peppermint make this a soothing after-dinner tea, and an excellent choice for iced tea.

 Mint Blend Tea *

 A popular blend of spearmint and peppermint.
 A wonderful dessert tea with honey.
 Original Shaker recipe.

 A mixture of bee balm and Egyptian mint creates a tangy, cool blend of flavors.
 Original Shaker recipe.